exoplatform/exo-documentation/docs/ManageTasks.rst

 - Confirm: Validates the criteria and applies the filters to the current board/list of tasks.
 - Cancel: Dismisses the drawer without applying the filters.
-- Reset link: Allows to clear all the selected/inputted data
+- Reset: Clears all criteria, resetting them to their default value.

 Labels tab
 ````````````